abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Special types of categories
 ---

-We also learned about other algebraic objects that turned out to be just *special types of categories*, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders.)
+We also learned about other algebraic objects that turned out to be just *special types of categories*, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders).

 ![Types of categories](../06_functors/category_types.svg)